aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/spreadsheetml-to-txt/_index.md

 The following example demonstrates how to convert SPREADSHEETML to TXT in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SPREADSHEETML into TXT.
+Follow the easy steps to convert SPREADSHEETML to TXT.
 Upload your SPREADSHEETML file, then simply save it as TXT file.
 For both SPREADSHEETML reading and TXT writing you can use fully qualified filenames.
 The output TXT content and formatting will be identical to the original SPREADSHEETML document.

 {{% /blocks/products/pf/agp/text %}}